 - Crushed Peppermint.
 For a minty and festive twist, sprinkle some crushed peppermint over top.

 - To Store.
-Refrigerate leftovers for up to 4 days.
+Store leftover hot cocoa in the refrigerator for up to 4 days.

 - To Reheat.
 Rewarm gently in a saucepan on the stovetop over medium-low heat, whisking to combine.